valu-digital/npm-packages/packages/trpc-fetch-api-adapter/README.md

 objects specified in the [Fetch Standard][] such as [Remix][], [CloudFlare Workers][], [Deno][] and Service Workers.
 This is some times refered as "The Web Platform".
-This adapter should allow to deploy tRPC on all these systems but in practice it bit tricky since tRPC has some hard dependencies on Node.js but there are [workarounds](https://github.com/trpc/trpc/issues/1375).
+This adapter should allow to deploy tRPC on all these systems but in practice it is bit tricky since tRPC has some hard dependencies on Node.js but there are [workarounds](https://github.com/trpc/trpc/issues/1375).

 [request]: https://developer.mozilla.org/en-US/docs/Web/API/Request